 Blackstone Real Estate Income Trust, Inc. invests primarily in stabilized, income-generating commercial real estate in the United States.
-We are externally managed by our adviser, BX REIT Advisors L.L.C. (the "Adviser").
-The Adviser is part of the real estate group of The Blackstone Group Inc. (together with its affiliates, "Blackstone"), a leading global investment manager, which serves as our sponsor ("Blackstone Real Estate").
-Our objective is to bring Blackstone's leading institutional-quality real estate investment platformto income-focused investors.
-We conduct our operations as a real estate investment trust ("REIT") for U.S. federal income tax purposes.
-We are not a mutual fund and do not intend to register as an investment company under the investment Company Act of 1940, as amended (the "Investment Company Act").
-We are offering on a continuous basis up to \$12,000,000,000 in shares of form of the purposes.
-We are offering on a continuous basis up to \$12,000,000,000 in shares of form of the purposes.
-We are offering to sell any combination of four classes of shares of our common stock, Class T shares, Class T shares, Class T shares, Class D shares and Class I shares, with a dollar value up to the maximumoffering amount.
-The share classes have different upfront selling commissions and dealer manager fees, and different orgoing stockholder servicing fees.
-The purchase price per share for each class of common stock will vary and will generally equal our prior month's net asset value ("NAV") per share in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
-This is a "best efforts" offering, which means that Blackstone Securities Partners L.P.., the dealer manager for this offering, will use its best efforts to sell shares, but is not obligated to purchase or sell any specific amount of shares in this offering.
+We are externally managed by our adviser, BXREIT Advisors L.L.C. (the "Advisor").
+The Advisor is part of the real estate group of The Blackstone Group Inc. (together with its affiliates, "Blackstone"), a leading global investment manager, which serves as our sponsor ("Blackstone Real Estate").
+Our objective is to bring Blackstone's leading institutional-quality real estate investment platform to income-focused investors.
+We conduct our operations as a real estate investment trust ("Blackstone") are offering on a continuous basis up to \$12,000,000,000 in shares of common stock, consisting of up to \$10,000,000,000 in shares in our primary offering and up to \$2,000,000,000 in shares pursuant to our distribution reinvestment plan.
+We are offering to sell any combination of bur classes of shares of our common stock, Class T shares, Class S shares, Class S shares, Class S shares, and effecten upfont selling commissions and dealer manager fees.
+The purchase price per share for each class of common the prior month's net asset value ("NAV") per share, as determined monthly, plus applicable upfont selling commissions and a dealer manager fees, and tifferent ongoing stockholder servicing fees.
+The purchase price per share for each stock store appropriately than the prior month's NAV per share in cases where we believe there has been a material change (positive or negative) to our NAV per share of ored of the prior month.
+This is a "bits efforts" of pring, which means that Blackstone Securities Partners L.P., the dealer manager for this offering, will use its best efforts to sell shares, but is not obligated to purchase or sell any specific amount of shares in this offering.